|

 Rover Dormobile and is most likely the first style used with

-The stamped number appears to be the serial number without
+The stamped number appears to be a 'U' followed by the serial number without

 year and configuration designations. |